martinville/SAGE300_WEBAPI_Samples-PHP/README.md

 I.E If you have a database loop that will read each record , they can be added to the array one by one untill the loop is complete.

-get_ar_customerinfo.php will fetch customer infor from the accounts receiveable endoint.
+get_ar_customerinfo.php Will fetch customer information from the accounts receiveable endoint.

-get_ar_shiptolocation.php will fetch all ship to locations.
-If there are more ship to locations the JSON object will be multidimentional and contain more than one record.
-The sample shows you how to cycle throug each location.
+get_ar_cust_optional_fields.php Will fetch all ship to locations.
+Optional fields sometimes have multiple values, meaning it will be nested array inside a nested array.